 The welfare of our pupils is paramount.
 To ensure the safety of our pupils, we ask all volunteers to read the policy on Child Protection which is available on the schools website.
-In signing the Volunteer Agreement volunteers are agreeing to abide by this policy.
+In completing the eform, volunteers are agreeing to abide by this policy.